 The majority of iron supplements on the market have inferior forms of iron that are not well absorbed and cause side effects such as constipation, diarrhea, nausea, and intestinal pain.

 When iron supplements come in contact with teeth, they can cause discoloration or graying of the teeth.
-None of these side effects occur with KidStar™ BioFe™ Iron because of the unique process used to coat the iron and make it more absorbable.
+None of these side effects occur with KidStar™ BioFe™ Iron because of the unique process used to coat the iron.

 KidStar® BioFe® Iron

 KidStar™ BioFe™ Iron is available in a tasty liquid, unflavoured liquid drops and a tiny chewable tablet.
 Like all KidStar™ nutrients, our iron supplements do not contain sugar, artificial colours, artificial sweeteners and artificial flavours, soy, gluten and GMOs.